-Create a little bit of magic with this star pillow pattern.
+Create a little bit of magic with this star pillow pattern that comes with a free printable template.
 Decorate it with a simple button or appliqué a letter and gift it to your favorite little (or big) star.

 Star Pillow Pattern – Sizes

 I have included 3 sizes of printable templates so you can mix and match.
 You can also use your printing scale function to create infinite size options.

 Your star pillow pattern includes templates in the following sizes :

 - FABRIC – 1/2 yard (0.9m) of cotton quilting or decorator fabric.
 Choose a fabric that is tightly woven.
 Small prints tend to look best.

 - NEEDLE – Hand needle to sew the pillow closed after stuffing

 - STUFFING – Polyester stuffing can be purchased cheaply from fabric and craft stores.

 - Optional – Button or appliqué to decorate